alfredodeza/coveragepy.vim/README.rst

 not already there).
 Makes sense to map it directly as a shortcut as it is completely toggable.

+A big plus on this session buffer is that you can navigate through the list of reported paths (it actually circles through!) with the arrow keys or j and k.

+If you want to navigate to a reported path that has missing lines just hit Enter (or Return) and the plugin will go to the previous window and open that selected file and then display the missing lines.

 ``show`` and ``noshow``
 -------------------